Cascading Losses in Reinsurance Networks: Network Liabilities

 Analytically, these 100\% cycles cause the matrix powers $(\gamma X)^k$ to fail to converge to 0 as $k \rightarrow \infty$ since we enter an infinite increasing loop.
 On the other hand, the condition on the spectral radius $<1$ from Corollary~\ref{cor:unique} ensures that $\lim_{k\rightarrow \infty} (\gamma X)^k = 0$.
 Checking the spectral radius is a simple check of whether a 100\% cycle exists; however, it may be difficult to identify the actual cycle in the network.
 As shown by the examples in Figure~\ref{fig:cycles}, a problematic cycle can be a complex interaction of many graph cycles.
 A naive method to search for the problematic cycle would involve iterating over graph cycles in the network, which is itself NP-hard.

-If $\rho(\gamma X) \geq 1$, there may still be a unique fixed point.
+If $\rho(\gamma X) \geq 1$ in this setting, a 100\% cycle exists.
+In this case, there may still be a unique fixed point.
 If not, there may be a smallest fixed point or there may be no fixed point.
+The following characterize these cases and follow from the main theorems in this section.

-The following are some characterizations of these cases. \begin{itemize} \item As noted in the previous section, the factor of $B$ in $\gamma BX$ serves to remove edges from the resulting weighted graph.
+\paragraph{Unique fixed point if 100\% cycles are not activated.} The term $B$ in $\gamma BX$ serves to remove edges from the resulting graph.
 Since the spectral radius of a proper subgraph is less than the spectral radius of the initial connected graph, we may have local contraction on some $B$-constant sets, but not on the whole domain.
 Depending how far the shock $s$ spreads, there may still be a unique fixed point on the contractive $B$-constant sets.
-In this case, problematic graph structure that causes the spectral radius to be $\geq 1$ may not be activated and so won't cause a problem.
-In other words, we can restrict the domain to the contractive region to find a unique fixed point.
+In this case, 100\% cycles that cause the spectral radius to be $\geq 1$ are not activated.
+We can restrict the domain to the contractive region to find a unique fixed point.
 Notably, such a system will not yield a fixed point for all possible shocks.

-\item When 100\% cycles are activated by shocks, the system is non-contractive.
+\paragraph{No fixed point if 100\% cycles are activated.} When 100\% cycles are activated by shocks, the system is non-contractive.
 In this case, there is no fixed point, and some nominal liabilities will increase to infinity as contracts call circularly in 100\% cycles.
+For example, say that the primary insurer faces a shock of 10 in Figure~\ref{fig:cycle1}.
+Then this loss is passed around the cycle because the reinsurance rate is 100\%.
+The first reinsurer faces a loss of 20, which is again passed around the cycle, and so on.
+Since $\Phi$ is monotone, these ``infinite'' fixed points are the only cases of nonexistence.
+This could happen but is extremely unlikely in practice.
+The only contracts without caps are proportional and not reinsured at 100\%.
+A 100\% cycle in this case would be quite contrived.

-\item If 100\% cycles have their deductibles exactly met from outside claims but are otherwise unactivated, we can have multiple solutions.
+\paragraph{Multiple fixed points from self-reinforcing claims.} If 100\% cycles have their deductibles exactly met from outside claims but are otherwise unactivated, we have multiple solutions.
 A simple example of this is a 100\% cycle with zero deductibles and zero outside claims.
-In this case, any value on these contracts is self-fulfilling, and so there are infinitely many fixed points.
+Any value on these contracts is self-fulfilling, and so there are infinitely many fixed points.
 Notice that each 100\% cycle is self-contained due to the assumption that no firm can reinsure over 100\%.
 This means that the self-fulfilling solutions in each such cycle are independent.
-Then the set of fixed points looks like a Cartesian product of individual solution subsets related to the 100\% cycles in the network that have deductibles exactly met by outside claims. \end{itemize}
+Then the set of fixed points looks like a Cartesian product of individual solution subsets related to the 100\% cycles in the network that have deductibles exactly met by outside claims.